8/9/2021 Weekly Meal Plan!

 And I’ve been getting a lot of really great freebies from Social Nature lately too.
 It’s fun to try new foods.

-The CSA Box arrives tomorrow AM, but they send an email over a few days before with a sneak peek of what’s going into the box.
+The CSA Box arrives in a few hours, but they send an email over a few days before with a sneak peek of what’s going into the box.
 This helps me meal plan for the week.

 Veggies and fruit are delivered each Monday by Yasukochi Family Farms CSA.
 For $25, it’s a great deal.
 I don’t have to pick anything, go to the store, or carry it upstairs.
 I can’t go to the store and get the same amount we get weekly for $25.
 Seriously.
 It’s a deal.
 I spend about an hour on Monday afternoon cleaning and prepping veggies for the rest of the week.